dockersamples/genai-helloworld-llm-runner/README.md

 - `LLM_MODEL_NAME`: The model name to use

 To change these settings, simply edit the `.env` file in the root directory of the project.

-## hello-genai

-A simple chatbot web application built with Go and Python that connects to a local LLM service (llama.cpp) to provide AI-powered responses.

 ## Quick Start